 Spelling bees can be fun – if spelling is something you do with ease.
 For everyone else, it’s a nightmare.
 Here’s a guide to practising spelling out loud in a lighthearted, cooperative way.
 Make sure you always give an option to not participate, and most of all, have fun!

 Like what you see?

 We love producing free resources for teachers.
 If you download and use them, we ask that you retain our logo and respect our copyright.
 We also ask, if you like our resources, to consider taking some training with us to expand your knowledge.
 We train educators from all over the world and have designed online, self-paced courses that can be done at any time in any location by any educator.

 They range from small snippets of information (mini-courses), to mighty whole programs six to eighteen hours long.

-Click on the icon below to browse our courses.
+Click on the magnifying glass icon to browse our courses.